 I’ll admit one of my daughters has gotten pretty good at crochet.
 She has made a few baby blankets for baby shower gifts, scarves and other items.
 For me, I’m still on the learning curve with crochet.
 So when I had the chance to sit down with this crochet craft book I was on the fence if it would be for me or more for her.
 Let’s dive in and see what The Granny Square Book covers.

 - We did receive a copy of the book for free from QuartoKnows to enable our craft book review.
 I have sourced where you can purchase the craft book if you are interested in it.
-I have used my affiliate links which means; at no charge to you, I will receive a small commission which helps me to run the site.
+This post may contain affiliate links, at no cost or price change to you.
+We will earn a small commission for qualifying purchases.

 Craft Book Review

 The Granny Square Book by Margaret Hubert.

 Margaret Hubert is the author of more than twenty crochet and knitting books!
 And still teaches at yarn shops and retreats.
 She was recognized by the Crochet Guild of America and inducted into their Jean Leinhauser Crochet Hall of Fame.

 I was excited to see that this book isn’t just for people who already crochet.
 It covers hook, notions and general techniques.
 The book has step by step images

 - Reading written instructions